abcdefg-hijklmnop/cypress/README.md

 # removing the "trigger builds remotely" option with the token in the jekins cypress config page.
 # + adding branch develop to build [[mistake. it is to build. not to listen to]]

+# correcting the mistake and deleting the branch to build to blank, for "any" branch. commiting change in master.